I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 That means there is PLENTY of traffic for all of us.

-While Snapchat does have cheap international traffic, several GEOs I've tested has had terrible results.
+While Snapchat does have cheap international traffic, several GEOs I've tested have had terrible results.

 If you would like to run campaigns on Snapachat, read my guide: Snapchat Ads Guide.